rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ## Data types

+### Id

+Where `Id` is given as a data type, it means a `String` of at least 1 and a maximum of 255 octets in size, and it MUST only contain characters from the `URL and Filename Safe` base64url alphabet, as defined in Section 5 of [@RFC4648], excluding the pad character (`=`).
+This means the allowed characters are the ASCII alphanumeric characters (`A-Za-z0-9`), hyphen (`-`), and underscore (`_`).

+In many places in JSContact a JSON map is used where the map keys are of type Id and the map values are all the same type of object.
+This construction represents an unordered set of objects, with the added advantage that each entry has a name (the corresponding map key).
+This allows for more concise patching of objects, and, when applicable, for the objects in question to be referenced from other objects within the JSContact object.

+Unless otherwise specified for a particular property, there are no uniqueness constraints on an Id value (other than, of course, the requirement that you cannot have two values with the same key within a single JSON map).
+For example, two JSCard objects might use the same Ids in their respective `photos` properties.
+Or within the same JSCard object the same Id could appear in the `emails` and `phones` properties.
+These situations do not imply any semantic connections among the objects.

 ### UTCDateTime

 This is a string in [@RFC3339] `date-time` format, with the further restrictions that any letters MUST be in uppercase, and the time offset MUST be the character `Z`.
 Fractional second values MUST NOT be included unless non-zero and MUST NOT have trailing zeros, to ensure there is only a single representation for each date-time.